-3.14.3.
+4.6.3.
 Configuring a distribution destination

-A set of properties is used to configure the distribution destinations:
+A set of properties is used to configure the distribution destination:

-• distribution.className - Mandatory property which indicates the distribution class to use, according to the kind of distribution wanted.
+- distribution.className Mandatory property which indicates the distribution class to use, depending on what content is distributed by the destination. - distribution.keep Tells if distributed message is kept in destination, default is false.